PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

   rankings.
 This is because they are scoring the congruence of the full forecast density to the observed data.

-Forecast scoring or metrics measure how well the forecast (denisty) compares to the obsereved data over the test horizon or cases.
+- Forecast scoring or metrics measure how well the forecast (density) compares to the observed data over the test horizon or cases.

-### CRPS
+- There is always some averaging going on here: across geography, times, etc.

+## CRPS for `cm` models

+This shows how to use the basic `scoringutils` package functions to score the list of forecasts constructed in `count.out`.

 ``` r
 library(scoringutils)